Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Experiments

-\textbf{Datasets:} We evaluate the proposed method on the standard KITTI road benchmark~\cite{fritsch2013new}.
-The original data contains 289 training images (with ground-truth (gt) labels) and 290 testing images (without gt labels).
-Since our proposed method is designed to learn the segmentation from images in a self-supervised manner, we can only learn free space from the images without overly ambiguous boundaries such that the learned structure can be consistent with human-defined labels.
-Otherwise, the self-learned segmentation will be different from the gt labels (but still reasonable), causing confusion for evaluation.
-Therefore, throughout the experiments (including the baseline experiments), we only use the images starting with \textit{um} and \textit{umm} with corresponding \textit{road} (instead of \textit{lane}) gt labels in training data and split them into three subsets, (a) training (131 images); (b) validation (20 images) and (c) testing (40 images).
-We use the processed LiDAR data as the depth images and the SNE (surface normal estimation) module proposed in \cite{fan2020sne} to compute the surface normal images.
+We evaluate the proposed method on several different datasets, including the standard KITTI road dataset~\cite{fritsch2013new}, the Cityscapes dataset \cite{cordts2015cityscapes}, and the ORFD dataset for off-road environments \cite{min2022orfd}.

+The original KITTI road segmentation dataset \cite{cordts2015cityscapes} is specifically designed for binary navigable space segmentation in city-like environments.
+Since our proposed method learns segmentation from images in a self-supervised manner, we can only learn free space from images where geometric boundaries are consistent with human-defined labels.
+Otherwise, the self-learned segmentation will be different from the ground truth labels (but still reasonable), causing confusion for evaluation.
+For example, \textit{sidewalk} sometimes shares the same geometric plane with \textit{road}, meaning both classes can be geometrically navigable, but in human-predefined labels only the class \textit{road} is marked as navigable.
+Therefore, throughout the experiments (including the baseline experiments), we only use the images starting with \textit{um} and \textit{umm} with corresponding \textit{road} (instead of \textit{lane}) ground truth labels in training data.
+We convert the LiDAR point clouds to depth images and use the surface normal estimation (SNE) module proposed in \cite{fan2020sne} to compute surface normal images.

+Cityscapes \cite{cordts2015cityscapes} is a standard semantic segmentation dataset in which pixel-wise semantic labels are provided for images across multiple cities.
+We treat the \textit{road} label as navigable while others as non-navigable, thus creating binary ground truth images.
+Note that we apply no data selection to the Cityscapes data as there is no way to distinguish images which have inconsistency between the geometry and the semantic label (of the \textit{road}).
+This inevitably causes us to underestimate the performance of our proposed method.
+We use the provided disparity images to compute depth images and then obtain normal images using SNE in \cite{fan2020sne}.

+ORFD \cite{min2022orfd} is a newly-released binary segmentation dataset for various off-road environments, e.g., farmland, grassland, woodland, countryside, and snowland.
+The data in ORFD have a notably different distribution than images in KITTI or Cityscapes, so we can test generalization capability during adaptation from one dataset to another, e.g., KITTI $\rightarrow$ ORFD (meaning the model is trained using KITTI but tested on ORFD).

+To further validate our proposed method on various data, we also build a small dataset which is collected in indoor environments.
+We name the data we collect as INDOOR dataset.
+Examples of the indoor data can be seen in Fig. \ref{fig:indoor_data}.
+Note that in INDOOR, only RGB and depth images are collected.
+The surface normal images are computed in the same way as \cite{fan2020sne}.
+The INDOOR dataset has no ground truth labels.